movies

 "I think there's a myth around stuntmen that they are just superhuman in some way," Radcliffe said in an interview with Deadline.

 "When the public see something really painful or horrible, they think it was a visual effect or that there's some clever, safe way of doing it.
-Often that's not the case.”
+Often that's not the case.

 "There's no way of faking, for example, falling down the stairs.
 When you get hit by a car, you're still getting hit by a car, even if it's going slower than it would.
 They find the safest way of doing it, but it can still hurt."

-"I literally broke my neck because people sit in front of a screen and want to go, 'that was a good stunt'."
+The pair also discussed the need for recognition in the stunt community by the Academy of Motion Picture Arts and Sciences.
+"I literally broke my neck because people sit in front of a screen and want to go, 'that was a good stunt.'"
 Holmes said in the same Deadline interview.

 "We risk our lives for the sake of entertainment, so it's a bit ridiculous when all other departments get recognised and we don't."